Neuroinflammation in Lyme Disease

 Many patients describe difficulty concentrating, reduced mental clarity, and cognitive fatigue that interfere with work, school, and daily functioning.

-These symptoms are increasingly understood as reflecting inflammatory changes affecting the brain and nervous system rather than structural injury alone.
+These symptoms may reflect inflammatory and functional changes affecting the brain and nervous system rather than structural injury alone.
+Changes in immune signaling, glial activity, cerebral metabolism, and brain function may occur without producing abnormalities visible on routine MRI studies.

 Neuroinflammation is closely linked to immune dysregulation in Lyme disease, where altered immune signaling may continue affecting neurologic function.